 Alaskan Native Founder

 Mr. Zanjan Fromer has been working in the film, media, tourism and social economic development fields for well over 20+ years.
 Mr. Fromer is internationally recognized by renown institutions for over a decade (National Geographic Society, Ashoka Changemakers, USAID, SDC, UNWTO, etc.), and is the first American to be awarded the Ministerial Gold Star of Leadership (Medal of Honor) for his successful contributions towards Mongolia’s transitional development.
+Mr. Fromer is also National Geographic Society‘s certified Geotourism Ambassador and only International Specialist (Film/TV) in Mongolia that has both Emmy and DGA associated production wins – The Amazing Race – Season 10.

 MS. BAYARSUREN YALALT